vindigo/react-youtube/README.md

 ## YouTube interface
-Simple recreation of Youtube interface using React
+Simple recreation of Youtube interface using React and YouTube API

 ## Technologies